joshmanderson/reflaction/README.md

 export default actionHandlers;
 ```

 Note that you can define many of these objects, perhaps each one related to a different part of the store.
-Also note that you may define handlers for the same action across these different objects.
+Also note that you may define handlers for the same action type across different action handler objects.

 ## actionFlows.js